arobotdinosaur/FA24-CSE-176E-276E-Quadcopter-Design-and-Development/README.md

 ## Acknowledgements
 We would like to thank our instructor, Dr. Steven Swanson, our TA, Zifeng Zhang, and our classmates for their assistance and guidance with the project.
+Here is the [link] to the main quadcopter class repository(https://github.com/NVSL/QuadClass-Resources)